How the NHS and Care Organisations use your information:

-KCSC works alongside the NHS, the West London Clinical Commissioning Group (WLCCG) and the Voluntary and Community sector to support the provision of self-care services in the borough.
+KCSC works alongside the NHS, the North West London Clinical Commissioning Group (NWLCCG) and the Voluntary and Community sector to support the provision of self-care services in the borough.
 KCSC manages several self-care programmes, coordinating referrals and supporting organisations to develop and deliver services.
 To do so, KCSC collects and shares personal confidential information from service users, to enable direct, consistent care between services.

 Personal confidential data refers to information about you that is both identifiable (i.e. can be linked to you personally) and sensitive (in this case, containing information about your health).
 This form of sharing is essential to deliver care and is only shared with relevant care providers.
 This is known as Primary Use sharing.

 Secondary Use Sharing:

 In addition to supporting your direct care, the information collected about you when you use these services can be used and provided to other health organisations for purposes beyond your individual care, for instance to help with:

 - improving the quality and standards of care provided

 - research into the development of new treatments